SelinaBlijleven/DataScience-Introduction-2024/README.md

 - [OpenML](https://www.openml.org/search?sort=date)
 - [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/)
 - [Awesome Public Datasets Repository on GitHub](https://github.com/awesomedata/awesome-public-datasets)
-- Many of the API's from the API examples in the Python folder also have data we can use.
+- Many of the APIs from the API examples in the Python folder also have data we can use.

 If you want something very accessible to practice with, the [Seaborn](https://seaborn.pydata.org/generated/seaborn.load_dataset.html) and [Scikit-learn](https://scikit-learn.org/stable/datasets/toy_dataset.html) libraries also have their own data sets that are easy to load and partially pre-processed.